1st Battalion, 10th Marines

 1st Battalion, 10th Marines (1/10) is an artillery battalion composed of five firing batteries and a headquarters battery.
 The battalion is stationed at Camp Lejeune, North Carolina and falls under the command of 10th Marine Regiment, part of 2d Marine Division.
-Its primary weapon system is the M777A2 155mm lightweight howitzer.
+Its primary weapon system is the M777A2 155 mm lightweight howitzer.

 Mission

 The unit's mission is to provide direct artillery support for 2d Marine Division in time of conflict.
 That support may come in traditional fashion, i.e. artillery support to maneuver forces, or by providing batteries to serve as provisional rifle companies.